octopus-sensing/octopus-sensing/docs/quick_start.rst

 You need to install `portaudio` package on your system.
 On a debian-based linux the package called `portaudio19-dev`.

 - Pip cannot install PyGObject on Windows.
-Users need to install it manually themselves.
+If users want to use `octopus-sensing.stimuli` or `octopus-sensing.windows` packages, they need to install it manually themselves.
 See `PyGObject documentation <https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-getting-started>`_ to know how to install PyGObject on Windows.